calvintwr/not/readme.md

 [![license](https://img.shields.io/npm/l/you-are-not.svg?style=flat-square)](https://www.npmjs.com/package/you-are-not)
 [![install size](https://badgen.net/packagephobia/install/you-are-not?style=flat-square)](https://packagephobia.now.sh/result?p=you-are-not)

 >*Not* is a minimal, blazing fast, intuitive, and customisable type-checking helper.
 Meet project deadlines.
 Code with accuracy.
-No compiling required. *Not* checks at runtime, useful to complement Typescript.
+No compiling required. *Not* checks at runtime, useful to complement Typescript. *Not* tells you exactly what has gone wrong with your inputs/arguments.

 *This module has no dependencies.*